 Jillian advises super funds and other institutional investors on integrating ESG factors, sustainability trends, climate change and stewardship within investment processes.
 She is a key contributor in developing Mercer’s intellectual capital and integrating sustainable investment within Mercer globally, including within the delegated solutions.
 Jillian was project manager and co-author for Mercer’s 2015 Investing in a Time of Climate Change report and The Sequel in 2019.
 She has written and presented on water — too much and too little — and helped multiple boards balance risk, return and reputation implications for sensitive investment topics.

 Nick has responsibility for house views on multi-asset-class research and portfolio construction, as well as the development of the strategic research agenda.
 Nick’s role extends to contributing to strategic policy decisions for the suite of Mercer funds in the Pacific market.
 This aspect of his role formally links Mercer’s strategic best ideas and forward-thinking research to building discretionary portfolios, ensuring Mercer’s best ideas are mapped to all clients’ advice and funds.

-Kate develops intellectual capital across a range of responsible investment topics.
-She has authored and co-authored several recent reports and papers, including Investing in a Time of Climate Change (2015) and The Sequel (2019) and Resilience: Lessons to Scale Responsible Investment (2020) in partnership with the UK-China Green Finance Centre.
+Kate develops intellectual capital across a range of sustainable investment topics.
+She has authored and co-authored several recent reports and papers, including Investing in a Time of Climate Change (2015) and The Sequel (2019) and Resilience: Lessons to Scale Sustainable Investment (2020) in partnership with the UK-China Green Finance Centre.